 Figure 5. bS21-1 and bS21-3 restore, to varying extents, different regulation phenotypes of virulence proteins generated by loss of bS21-2.
 Relative protein abundance quantified from immunoblots, demonstrating loss of regulation by bS21-2 on five virulence proteins.
 Apart from the wild-type, all strains shown are lacking the native, single copy bS21-2 gene.
 All proteins, with the exception of IglD, shown positive regulation by bS21-2.
 For all of the proteins shown, at minimum, partial restoration of regulation is observed by bS21-1 and bS21-3.

 The known functions of bS21-1 and bS21-3 as of the time of writing this are quite ill-defined, and there is plenty left to be solved.
-Further, apart from their function, the regulation of these two homologs is also, as of writing this, strongly obscured.
+Further, the regulation of these two homologs is also unclear.

 Ribosomes are heterogenous.